- About Us

 (b) No wholesale dealer may sell and no retailer may purchase liquor except for cash or on terms requiring payment by the retailer in accordance with Subsection (c) of this section.

 (c) On purchases made from the 1st through 15th day of a month, payment must be made on or before the 25th day of that month.
 On purchases made on the 16th through the last day of a month, payment must be made on or before the 10th day of the following month.
+An account is not delinquent if payment is received by the wholesale dealer not later than the fourth business day after the date payment is due under this subsection.

 (e) A wholesale dealer who accepts a postdated check, a note or memorandum, or participates in a scheme to assist a retailer in the violation of this section commits an offense.